Patti Catalano: Personal life

+Catalano is Mi’kmaw through her mother and reconnected to her heritage later in life.
+Toward the end of her running career, she struggled with injuries and bulimia.
+She divorced her coach, Joe Catalano.
+Several years later, following her third divorce and loss of her job, she struggled with homelessness.

-In 1992, Catalano married the love of her life, Danny Dillon.
+In 1992, Catalano married Dan Dillon.
 Dillon was a Big East champion in the 3,000 meters and a cross country All-American at Providence College.
 As of 2003, they live in New London, Connecticut, with their two children.
 Catalano won Best in Show with a French Lop at the Pennsylvania Rabbit Convention.